magento/devdocs/guides/v2.0/howdoi/checkout/checkout_carrier.md

 3. [Register validator and rules in the vaidators pool](#register).
 4. [Add the the validators and rules to the checkout layout](#layout).

+More details about each step follow.

 ## Create validation rules {#rules}
-Shipping carrier validation rules declare which fields of the Shipping Address are required for the corresponding shipping method to be available.
+Shipping carrier validation rules declare which fields of the shipping address are required for the corresponding shipping method to be available.
 The validation itself is performed by the [validator](#validator).

-If the requirements declared in the rules are fulfilled, thr further validation of fields values (for example, whether a carrier is available for the specified country) is carried on the server side.
+During checkout, if the shipping address fields declared in the rules are filled, the further validation of fields' values (for example, whether a carrier is available for the specified country) is carried on the server side.

 For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code, add your customizations in a separate module.
 For your checkout customization to be applied correctly, your custom module should [depend]({{site.gdeurl}}extension-dev-guide/composer-integration.html) on the Magento_Checkout module.